topfreegames/kublai/docs/API.md

 * `maxClansPerPlayer`: maximum numbers of clans a player can be an approved member of.
 * `cooldownAfterDelete`: a membership cannot be recreated after being deleted unless cooldown seconds have passed.
 * `cooldownAfterDeny`: a membership cannot be recreated after being denied unless cooldown seconds have passed.
+* `options`: optional object.
+Properties:
+  * `maxPendingInvites`: a member cannot be invited if they have more than maxPendingInvites.
+Default value is -1 (unlimited).

 ### Update Game